Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-Um, Russia, I I have an interesting um situation here.
+Rush, I have an interesting situation here.

 And literally overnight, because of what Barney Franks and Chris Dodd did to the mortgage industry, my business dried up.

-Basically, what they've done, they've um put into law now for appraisers not to have any contact with loan officers and to go through a third-party vendor who randomly pick out appraisers.
+Basically, what they've done, they've put into law now for appraisers not to have any contact with loan officers and to go through a third-party vendor who randomly pick out appraisers.

-I've had to close my business, and because um I was self-employed, I'm not allowed to claim for unemployment benefits.
+And because I was self-employed, I'm not allowed to claim for unemployment benefits.

-Now, see, this is the kind of real information the American people need to hear.
+Well, now see, this is the kind of real information the American people need to hear.

-Actual laws, policies passed by Democrats in Washington, have cost her her business, have cost her her job, and have seen to it that she doesn't qualify for unemployment compensation.
+Actual laws, policies passed by Democrats in Washington have cost her her business, have cost her her job, and have seen to it that she doesn't qualify for unemployment compensation.

 So I might ask how you are surviving.

-Um, not very well.
+Not very well.

 Unfortunately, you know, it's very difficult in the real estate business now to get a job.

-So I've been trying to find anything I can do, whether it's part-time or full-time, but the first thing they look at on your resume is that you're specifically a real estate appraiser.
+But the first thing they look at on your resume is that you're specifically a real estate appraiser.

-You had it in yourself to become an entrepreneur, therefore you have what it takes to overcome the circumstances you now face.
+Therefore, you have what it takes to overcome the circumstances you now face.

-And we're back, L. Rushbow.
+And we're back, El Rushbow.

 I just got an email, folks, from somebody here in South Florida responding to our first caller today.